 Whether you reread the printed trilogy every summer or have the film trilogy box set ready to binge at a moment’s notice, there aren’t many fantasy fans who haven’t revisited J. R. R. Tolkien’s Lord of the Rings world over and over again.

-To tide us over until the next wave of Middle Earth stories is released, let’s look at some of the best Lord of the Rings video games that have come out over the years.
+To tide us over until the next wave of Middle Earth stories is released, let’s look at some of the best Lord of the Rings video games of all time.
 This list has everything from classics to more modern titles.

 The Lord of the Rings: Battle for Middle-Earth II (2006)